-9.1.1 Where a member of staff has a low-level concern in respect of any staff member, they must report the matter immediately.
-It can be raised with the head or the DSL.
+9.1.1 Where a member of staff has a low-level concern in respect of any staff member, they must report the matter immediately to the Headmaster

-9.2 Duty of the DSL to refer concerns to the Head
+9.2 Duty of the DSL to refer concerns to the Headmaster

-9.2.1 The Head remains the ultimate decision-maker in respect of all lowlevel concerns.
-Save for in cases involving the head, the DSL must therefore promptly report any concern raised with them to the Head.
-Wherever possible, the DSL must speak to the Head in person about the concern as soon as possible after the concern is raised, and always on the same day the concern is raised.
-If it is not possible to speak to the head in person about the concern, the DSL must email the Head with a summary of the concern on the same day the concern is raised.
+9.2.1 The Headmaster remains the ultimate decision-maker in respect of all low-level concerns.
+Save for in cases involving the Headmaster, the DSL must therefore promptly report any concern raised with them to the Headmaster.
+Wherever possible, the DSL must speak to the Headmaster in person about the concern as soon as possible after the concern is raised, and always on the same day the concern is raised.
+If it is not possible to speak to the Headmaster in person about the concern, the DSL must email the Headmaster with a summary of the concern on the same day the concern is raised.